GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/aggregation-keys/index.md

 You want to ensure that the aggregation service will sum aggregatable values of the same type.

-To do so, within each key, encode a piece of data that tells you what the summary value represents— the measurement goal this key is referring to.
+To do so, within each key, encode a piece of data that tells you what the summary value represents—the measurement goal this key is referring to.

 One way to do that is  to create an additional dimension for your key that represents the measurement goal type.